-Let’s explore how you can stay focused and safe while driving at night.
+Let’s look at ways you can remain focused and safe while driving at night.

 Why Driving at Night Requires Extra Attention